-The USS Constellation, which is currently docked in the Inner Harbor, was first launched in 1854 and has had a tenuous history throughout its active life.
+The USS Constellation, which is currently docked at pier 1 along the Inner Harbor, was first launched in 1854 and has had a tenuous history throughout its active life.
 The last all-sail ship in the U.S. Navy, the Constellation once played a role in disrupting the slave trade and has seen duty in both world wars.
-Today, visitors can climb aboard and tour the decks and play the part of a 19th-century sailor (including costumes!).
-Cannon firing demonstrations are held every day.
-One TripAdvisor user says, "It's great to experience what it was like to be on a Civil War boat - everything from the bathtubs to the medical area was in great shape and had so much to teach…"
+Today, visitors can climb aboard and tour the decks and play the part of a 19th-century sailor.

-Travelers report that kids particularly enjoy hanging out on the vessel, since there is much to see and do.
-However, touring the ship might not be the best for those who can get a bit claustrophobic since some spaces can be tight and hard to get around.
+Travelers report that youngsters (and the young at heart), particularly enjoy hanging out on the vessel, since there is much to see and do.
+Plus, recent visitors complimented the informative tour guides at the historic site.
+However, touring the ship might not be the best for those who can get a bit claustrophobic as some spaces are tight and can be tricky to navigate.

 Hours vary by month, but generally, the USS Constellation welcomes visitors daily from 10 a.m. to 4:30, 5 or 6 p.m.
 Adult admission prices start at $15; kids ages 6 to 14 can enter for $7; and visitors ages 5 and younger can enter for free.
 With the purchase of a ticket, you'll also be granted admission to one other ship of your choosing, all of which are located at the Inner Harbor.
 You can also buy passes to view up to four ships.
 Consult the Historic Ships in Baltimore's official website for current hours and special exhibition openings.